riveted

 A vain man uses others like a mirror.
 He doesn't look in a mirror to see a mirror.
 And he's not looking at you to see you.
 But to see himself.
 Through your eyes.
 Hoping you're impressed.
 That you like what you see.
 (Don’t ask how I know this.)

-And if I wrestle with insecurity which proud men do (like this one guy I know), then what you think of me matters even more.
-My sense of worth and my identity depend on what you think.
-In this state of mind, it's practically impossible to see you for who you are.
-I’m addicted to and distracted by the mirror in between us.
+And if I wrestle with insecurity (like this one guy I know) or hope to impress you, then what you think of me matters even more.
+In this state of mind, I never see you for who you are.
+I’m too distracted by the mirror between us.

-Here's what's tragic.
-If I never move the mirror, I can spend years with you yet not know you.
+If I never move the mirror, I could spend years with you yet hardly know you.
 We could be together all the time.
 Yet both feel alone and unknown.
 I could look right at you and not see you.
-Walk right beside you yet never love you.
+Or live with you, yet never really love you.

 I use to blame any surface level friendship on the other person.
 But I think now the real culprit is this fixation with myself.
 The mirror keeps me from knowing you.